-A: The girls’ aspect of the program includes teaching girls to speak, lead singing and otherwise lead within the parameters of a woman’s role in the church (1 Corinthians 14:34), such as teaching young children at VBS and in Bible school, as well as other women at ladies’ days and in ladies’ classes.
+A: The girls’ aspect of the program includes teaching girls to speak, lead singing, and otherwise lead within the parameters of a woman’s role in the church (1 Corinthians 14:34), such as teaching young children at VBS and in Bible school, as well as other women at ladies’ days and in ladies’ classes.
 Keepers and GIFTS are two year-round events provided exclusively for girls.
-Girls events allow young girls to become adept at filling their scriptural role, and develop confidence and leadership skills.
+Girls’ events allow young girls to become adept at filling their scriptural role, develop confidence, and leadership skills.

 Q: Why are males not allowed in the event rooms at the convention when young ladies are giving speeches or leading songs?